bright/new-www/content/blog/eye-on i.md

 > The `<i>` element represents a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text, such as a taxonomic designation, a technical term, an idiomatic phrase from another language, transliteration, a thought, or a ship name in Western texts.

-In contrast, the `<em>` tag—which is also displayed as italicized text by default—conveys stress or emphasis on the content, for example:\
+In contrast, the `<em>` tag—which is also displayed as italicized text by default - [conveys stress or emphasis on the content](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-em-element), for example:\
 `<p>Do it <em>now</em></p>`\
 This indicates that "now" should be read with added emphasis.